eth-classic/kotti/README.md

 ```
 ./Nethermind.Runner --config nethermind
 ```
-download nethermind, inflate and then copy the nethermind.cfg into the config-subdirectory of nethermind as well as the nethermind.json needs to be copied into the chainspec-subdirectory within the inflated nethermind-root-directory. if errors occur and ubuntu/debian is the env, then
+download nethermind, inflate and then copy the nethermind.cfg into the configs-subdirectory of nethermind as well as the nethermind.json needs to be copied into the chainspec-subdirectory within the inflated nethermind-root-directory. if errors occur and ubuntu/debian is the env, then
 ```sudo apt-get update && sudo apt-get install libsnappy-dev libc6-dev libc6 unzip```